jonathondilworth/detailed-plutus-lecture-notes/README.md

 * Compiler: A compiler takes some source code, and produces an output in another language, while the retaining meaning of the source. <code>Source -> (analysis) -> Compiler -> (Synthesis) -> Target.</code> [[4]](#4)
 * plutus-tx: The compiler which is responsible for transforming Plutus (which is a subset of Haskell) into Plutus-core [[6]](#6).
 * plutus-core: What high level languages are to assembly language, Plutus is to Plutus-core [[7]](#7).
 From what I understand, plutus-core is essentially: System F omega with (equi-)recursive types.
+* AssetClass: A native token that exists on the Cardano blockchain.
+* Minting: the process of creating a set of native tokens or an NFT.
+* Burning: the process of destroying a native token.

 *More Items Are Continued To Be Added As Time Elapses.*